Bohdan1/centralmedia/wp-content/plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 * **Google Analytics Integration:** Merge the data obtain by GetSocial with the powerful Google Analytics so you can track your conversions from when someone clicks a friend’s share to the moment a purchase or objective is met.

 <a href="https://www.youtube.com/watch?v=wDZvmwHk6FA">On this video</a> you can find a step by step tutorial on how to install this plugin in your WordPress Account.
 We also provide a text-based tutorial here:  <a href="https://getsocial.io/tutorials/wordpress">How to add free Social Share Buttons on WordPress</a>

-Here you can find a step by step tutorial on how to manually install this plugin in your WordPress Account:

 == Installation ==